WillemMali/guides/IRC/clients/Irssi-quickstart.md

     /connect freenode

 And you're in!
-Now go [register your nick with NickServ](../NickServ-quickstart.md).
+Now [register your nick with NickServ](../NickServ-quickstart.md).